What is in this leaflet

 The chance of having a severe unwanted reaction after having Afluria® Quad vaccine is very small.
 Whereas, the risks of not being vaccinated against influenza may be very serious.

-When you must not be given Afluria® Quad vaccine
+When you or your child must not be given Afluria® Quad vaccine

-Your child must not be given Afluria® Quad vaccine if they are under 18 years old.
-For the 2018 influenza season, Afluria® Quad vaccine is only for use in adults aged 18 years and over.
+Your child must not be given Afluria® Quad vaccine if they are under 5 years old.
+For the 2020 influenza season, Afluria® Quad vaccine is only for use in children aged 5 years and over.

-Do not have Afluria® Quad vaccine if you have or previously have had an allergy to:
+Do not have Afluria® Quad vaccine if you or your child has previously had a severe allergic reaction to:

 - shortness of breath, wheezing or difficulty breathing

-Do not have Afluria® Quad vaccine if you have a temperature higher than 38.5ºC.
+Do not have Afluria® Quad vaccine if you or your child have/has a temperature higher than 38.5ºC.

 Do not have Afluria® Quad vaccine after the expiry date printed on the packaging.

-If you are not sure whether you should have Afluria® Quad vaccine, talk to your doctor, nurse or pharmacist.
+If you are not sure whether you or your child should have Afluria® Quad vaccine, talk to your doctor, nurse or pharmacist.

-Tell your doctor if in the past you have reacted to vaccination with any of the following:
+Tell your doctor if in the past you or your child have/has reacted to vaccination with any of the following: